Yukon-Literacy-Coalition/ylc_website_v2/src/_storytime/2021-09-17-if-youre-happy-and-you-know-it.md

 ---
 title: If You're Happy and You Know It
 isArchived: false
-description: "Join Stephanie for this sing-a-long  that will teach your child about emotions and actions through cheerful and colourful animal art drawings.
+description: Join Stephanie for this sing-a-long  that will teach your child about emotions and actions through cheerful and colourful animal art drawings.
-  Sing, stomp, and clap along - if you're happy, let it show! *Time: 6:22*"
+  Sing, stomp, and clap along - if you're happy, let it show!
 thumbnail: /uploads/screen-shot-2021-09-17-at-10.31.11-am.png
 contentBlocks:
   - contentBlock: